491Project/491Project/README.md

 The Main Repository for our Senior Design Project

 To download and demo:

+Please be on a laptop or desktop.

-Download the app's APK and save to your computer: https://github.com/491Project/491Project/tree/master/APKToDownload (It's in the APKToDownload folder of our repository)
+Download the app's APK and save to your computer: https://github.com/491Project/491Project/tree/master/APKToDownload (It's in the APKToDownload folder of our repository, the download is 3 MB)

 Go to: https://www.apkonline.net/filemanager.php?username=1586917357